 Some people report a need to poop during or immediately after physical activity.
-Strenuous exercise has a greater impact on the body and may cause the following symptoms:
+Strenuous exercise has a greater impact on the body and

 Stress can have a significant impact on gut function and health.
-It speeds up the movement of food through the large intestine, while persistent stress could trigger a need to empty the bowels more often.
+It

 People may also report a greater need to use the bathroom if they experience acute stress or anxiety.
 This is due to the body’s gut-brain axis — the network that connects the central nervous system with the gastrointestinal (GI) tract nerves.
 The gut-brain axis is responsible for the “butterflies” a person feels in their stomach when they are anxious.